Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/_index.md

 #### Node manager

-The node manager monitors all nodes that are part of the Transfer CFT multi- node environment (independent of the host).
+The node manager monitors all nodes that are part of the Transfer CFT multi-node environment (independent of the host).
 The monitoring mechanism is based on locks provided by the resource enqueuing system.

 Typically, when a node is not running correctly, the node manager tries to start it locally.